mewfree/damien-personal-blog/content/posts/adwords-create-entities.md

  I chose to follow the first solution but anything is possible!

-First, we'll need to modify our previous script a bit to get the "result" (the newly created ad group) back through `javascript›.getResult()`.
+First, we'll need to modify our previous script a bit to get the "result" (the newly created ad group) back through `.getResult()`.
 Afterwards, we'll need to decide what keywords we want to add.
 It is a good idea to use broad match modifiers (sometimes shortened as BMM) as Google Ads might be a bit overzealous with regular broad match keywords.
 Here is a short list using Chicago as an example:
 - +bike +repair +chicago
 - +bike +repair +shop +chicago
 - +bike +shop +chicago